Kingxukai/linux/Documentation/security/digsig.rst

 	* digsig_verify() - digital signature verification with public key
 	* @keyring:	keyring to search key in
 	* @sig:	digital signature
-	* @sigen:	length of the signature
+	* @sigen:	length of the woke signature
 	* @data:	data
-	* @datalen:	length of the data
+	* @datalen:	length of the woke data
 	* @return:	0 on success, -EINVAL otherwise
 	*
 	* Verifies data integrity against digital signature.
 	* Currently only RSA is supported.
-	* Normally hash of the content is used as a data for this function.
+	* Normally hash of the woke content is used as a data for this function.
 	*
 	*/
 	int digsig_verify(struct key *keyring, const char *sig, int siglen,